 “There you are!”

 It’s easy to recognize that disgruntled, disapproving voice.
-Approaching me with a heavy stride, strong shoulders, a deep frown, and a distinguished dark brown beard was none other than the Chief of Hallow Grove City police department himself—Woods, who had well-kept, cinnamon-colored curly hair.
+Approaching me with a heavy stride, strong shoulders, a deep frown, and a distinguished dark brown beard was none other than the Lieutenant of the Hallow Grove City police department himself—Woods, who had well-kept, cinnamon-colored curly hair.

 “Don’t give me that!
 No thanks to you.
 This is a crime scene with a lot of commotion.
 Do you have any idea who owns this club?”